 Securities Litigation & Portfolio Monitoring

-NPR has had significant success in securities-related litigation.
-For example, NPR and its co-counsel obtained a $280 million settlement with Bank of New York Mellon (“BNY”) on behalf of BNY’s securities lending clients, alleging that BNY negligently invested its clients’ funds in medium-term notes of Sigma Finance, Inc. in violation of BNY’s fiduciary duties and in breach of its securities lending agreements.
-In addition, NPR reached an $80 million settlement on behalf of investors in MoneyGram International, Inc. on allegations that MoneyGram made false and misleading statements surrounding the quality and nature of asset-backed securities held in MoneyGram’s investment portfolio.
-NPR also represented investors in a lawsuit arising out of Delphi Automotive’s massive restatement dating back to its spin-off from General Motors.
-There, NPR obtained a $284 million settlement with Delphi and several of its former officers, directors and underwriters.
-Also, in one of the earliest cases involving “stock options backdating,” NPR reached a $160 million settlement with Brocade Communications Systems—marking close to a 100% recovery for the class.
+NP has had significant success in securities-related litigation.
+For example, NP and its co-counsel obtained a $280 million settlement with Bank of New York Mellon (“BNY”) on behalf of BNY’s securities lending clients, alleging that BNY negligently invested its clients’ funds in medium-term notes of Sigma Finance, Inc. in violation of BNY’s fiduciary duties and in breach of its securities lending agreements.
+In addition, NP reached an $80 million settlement on behalf of investors in MoneyGram International, Inc. on allegations that MoneyGram made false and misleading statements surrounding the quality and nature of asset-backed securities held in MoneyGram’s investment portfolio.
+NP also represented investors in a lawsuit arising out of Delphi Automotive’s massive restatement dating back to its spin-off from General Motors.
+There, NP obtained a $284 million settlement with Delphi and several of its former officers, directors, and underwriters.
+Also, in one of the earliest cases involving “stock options backdating,” NP reached a $160 million settlement with Brocade Communications Systems—marking close to a 100% recovery for the class.